dan-r/HomeAssistant-Ohme/README.md

 For the core version of the integration, please raise any issues and pull requests in the [Home Assistant Core](https://github.com/home-assistant/core) repository.
 The API library is seperate from Home Assistant and can be found in the [ohmepy](https://github.com/dan-r/ohmepy) repository.

+Thank you to the community that has formed around this integration, and I hope you can appreciate this important and necessary evolution of the integration.

 <br></br>

 # Ohme EV Charger for Home Assistant